junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The match burns out again.
 Her quiet sob mixes with the creepy giggles.

-"We'll find a way," Dean stumbles up a few steps on the stairs in the complete darkness, blindly looking for the way, "The smart people upstairs, your Doctor and my Angel, they'll think of something.
+"We'll find a way," Dean stumbles up a few steps on the stairs in the complete darkness, blindly looking for the way, "The smart people upstairs, your Doctor and my -- and Cas, they'll think of something.
 We just have to last until they come."

 Amy lights another match with unsteady fingers.